 I always have ideas of some kind floating around in my head.
 It’s the process of putting them on the page that takes intention and focus.
 It requires scheduling uninterrupted time when I’m motivated to write.
 It is also pushing past the vulnerable feelings as I share my thoughts with you.
 I’m thankful for my friend and Personal Coach, Tharwat Lovett, for reading this over before I posted.
 I’m blessed with loving and supportive friends to nudge me along when I need it.

-I sat down last Sunday, in an effort to stay on target with my goal of 50 new posts in 2016, I saw there was a stack of mail to open next to my home office computer’s keyboard.
+I sat down last Sunday to write and I saw there was a stack of mail to open next to my home office computer’s keyboard.
 There was a bill, some junk mail, and a very small package with my name on it.
-I don’t order a lot during the year, but I do most of my holiday shopping on-line and LOVE IT, so I wasn’t sure what it was at first, then I remembered!
-I ordered this precious bracelet for myself from Cindy Sebastian at the Juice Plus regional conference I attended in Branson, Missouri the weekend of January 22nd.
+I don’t order a lot during the year, but I do most of my holiday shopping online and LOVE IT, so I wasn’t sure what it was at first, then I remembered!
+I ordered this precious bracelet for myself from Cindy Sebastian at the Juice Plus Regional Conference I attended in Branson, Missouri the weekend of January 22nd.
 What perfect timing that I would put on a bracelet that reads, “She believed she could so she did” just as I was settling into my desk with water and coffee at arm’s length to share my heart with you.

 The last 12 months I’ve spent time with people who are positive and optimistic, finding more confidence, deciding what is most important in my life, and weeding out any negativity.
 It is clearer to me that we have to take the time to become our best selves so that we can learn to love ourselves and others better.
 No one can make our choices for us, we have to take care of ourselves and we are worth the effort!
 Two major perception shifts have taken place recently and they have changed my outlook on life.